The Justice Studio is an arts program started by NOMADStudio’s artist Carrie Boucher | Photos courtesy of Todd Bates

 As the mural painting comes to an end for the day, the young artists and their mentors review their work, but much more than painting on walls has transpired.

-During the session, an amiable 15-year-old has conversed with Boucher about the Big Bang and discussed recent headlines with Rodriguez.
+During the session, amiable 15-year-old D.I. has conversed with Boucher about the Big Bang and discussed recent headlines with Rodriguez.

-A soft-spoken 17-year-old girl has engaged the duo in conversation about NOMADStudio’s travel schedule.
+E.C., a soft-spoken 17-year-old girl, has engaged the duo in conversation about NOMADStudio’s travel schedule.

-The youngest participant, who turned 13 that day – conversed with the visiting journalist about writing a book.
+The youngest participant, R.C.G., who turned 13 that day, conversed with the visiting journalist about writing a book.

-But one youth best summed up the poignant vitality and transformative power of Justice Studio for its participants.
+But it was E.C.’s words that best summed up the poignant vitality and transformative power of Justice Studio for its participants.

 “I forgot I was in jail while I was in here.”